BjoernKW/spring-batch-additional-io-components/README.md

 # spring-batch-additional-io-components
-Spring Batch ItemReaders, ItemWriters, ItemStreams, ItemStreamReaders and ItemStreamWriters for RESTful web services, SOAP WebServices and EDI data
+Spring Batch ItemReaders and ItemWriters for RESTful web services, SOAP WebServices and EDI data.